MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nn-d3d12-id3d12device5.md

 ## -description

 Represents a virtual adapter.
-This interface extends <b>ID3D12Device4</b> to  support the creation of special-purpose diagnostic heaps in system memory that persist even in the event of a GPU-fault or device-removed scenario.
+This interface extends <b>ID3D12Device4</b>.
 <div class="alert"><b>Note</b>  This interface, introduced in Windows 10, version 1809, is the latest version of the <a href="https://msdn.microsoft.com/D32B3397-A1E0-48AF-9251-2EDA96261A9F">ID3D12Device</a> interface.
 Applications targeting Windows 10, version 1809 and later should use this interface instead of earlier versions.</div><div> </div>

 ## -inheritance